-Commercial Cannabis Activity - Beginning in taxable year 2020, California allows individuals and other taxpayers operating under the personal income tax law to claim credits and deductions of business expenses paid or incurred during the taxable year in conducting commercial cannabis activity.
+Commercial Cannabis Activity - For taxable years beginning on or after January 1, 2020, and before January 1, 2030, California allows individuals and other taxpayers operating under the personal income tax law to claim credits and deductions of business expenses paid or incurred during the taxable year in conducting commercial cannabis activity.
 Sole proprietors are those that conduct a commercial cannabis activity that is licensed under California Medicinal and Adult-Use Cannabis Regulation and Safety Act (CA MAUCRSA).
 For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 3, and get form FTB 4197.

 Excess Business Loss Limitation - The CARES Act made amendments to IRC Section 461(I) by eliminating the excess business loss limitation of noncorporate taxpayers for taxable year 2020 and retroactively removing the limitation for taxable years 2018 and 2019.
 California law does not conform to those amendments.
 Also, California law does not conform to the federal changes in the ARPA and the federal Inflation Reduction Act of 2022 that extend the limitation on excess business losses of noncorporate taxpayers for taxable years beginning after December 31, 2020, and ending before January 1, 2029.
-Complete form FTB 3461, California Limitation on Business Losses, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$289,000 (\$578,000 for married/RDP taxpayers filing a joint return).
+Complete form FTB 3461, California Limitation on Business Losses, if you are a noncorporate taxpayer and your net losses from all of your trades or businesses are more than \$305,000 (\$610,000 for married/RDP taxpayers filing a joint return).
 For more information, see Schedule CA (540) specific line instructions in Part I, Section B, line 8p, and get form FTB 3461.